Chapter 6: The cash flow statement

 The bottom line for companies and investors is that cash matters.
 It is needed to pay things like bills, wages, interest on borrowings and dividends to shareholders.
 Investors can use it to spot aggressive accounting by comparing profits with cash flows over a period of time.
 It therefore pays to spend some time looking at a company’s cash flows.

-Tesco’s cash flow statement taken from SharePad is shown below.
-It shows the company’s cash flows for the last five years.
-If you wanted to do a study of its cash flows over a longer period of time then SharePad will allow you to go back as far as 1991.
+Howden’s cash flow statement taken from ShareScope is shown below.
+It shows the company’s cash flows for the last six years.
+If you wanted to do a study of its cash flows over a longer period of time then ShareScope will allow you to go back as far as 1989 for this company.

-You may not want to do this with Tesco, but for some companies this can be a very useful thing to do.
-For example, you might want to learn more about how a company’s cash flow behaved during an economic boom or a recession.
+You may not want to do this with Howden, but for some companies, this can be a very useful thing to do.
+As mentioned in an earlier chapter, you might want to learn more about how a company’s cash flow behaved during an economic boom or a recession.

 A cash flow statement is broken down into three main bits:

-• Net cash from operations – This shows how operating (or trading) profit is turned into operating cash flow.
+• Net cash flow from operations – This shows how a company’s net income is turned into operating cash flow.

-Here we see how Tesco converts its operating profit into operating cash flow.
+Here we see how Howden converts its net income or profit after tax into net cash flow from operations.

-What happens is that any expense – such as depreciation – which reduced operating profit but did not see cash flow out of the business is added to the operating profit number.
-Any income that did not cause cash to come into the business is taken away from operating profit.
+What happens is that any expense – such as depreciation – which reduced net income but did not see cash flow out of the business is added to the net income number.
+Any income or profit that did not cause cash to come into the business is taken away from net income.

 • Depreciation – add back